 The Company distributes at least 85% of its distributable income by way of dividends on a monthly basis.
 During any year the Company may retain some of the distributable income and use these to smooth future dividend flows.
-Following discussions with the Investment Manager regarding the anticipated returns from the Company's portfolio (both in the shorter and longer terms), the Company rebased its annual dividend target to 6.25p per Share, increasing to at least 7.00p per Share with effect from July 2018.
-The monthly dividend at the new rate of 0.525p per Share was first paid in June 2017.
-Over the longer term, the Company will be targeting an annual net asset value total return of at least 8%.
+The Company's annual dividend target for the period under review was 6.25p per Share, and this is increased to 7.00p per Share with effect from July 2018.

-The Company has (to date) announced dividends of £3,356,000 (6.375p per Ordinary Share) for the year ended 30 June 2017, being 86.0% of distributable income for the year (see Notes 5 and 22 for further details).
-To ensure the tax efficient streaming of qualifying interest income, the Company may announce an additional dividend out of the profits for the year ended 2017, once the tax advisers have finalised the tax computations.
+The Company has announced dividends of $\pm 3,318,000$ (6.30p per Ordinary Share) for the year ended 30 June 2018, being 101.0% of distributable income for the year (see Notes 5 and 23 for further details).
+To ensure the tax efficient streaming of qualifying interest income, the Company may announce an additional dividend out of the profits for the year ended 2018, once the tax advisers have finalised the tax computations.